From Knots to Crystals: Machine-Learned Potentials for Self-Assembling Topological Solitons in Liquid Crystals: Results

-We next consider the case where heliknotons form a stretched kagome lattice with staggered $z$-positions (LC-1, $d=3p$, $U=2.08$V).
-In this setting, it is also necessary to sample the energy of a single heliknoton as a function of its $z$-position, since individual heliknotons interact with the LC cell surfaces.
-The $z$-potential shown in Fig.~\ref{fig2}(f) exhibits a shallow minimum around the vertical midsection ($1.5p$) of the cell.
-Fig.~\ref{fig2}(g) shows the three-dimensional heliknoton pair potential for separation distances $1.75p$ and $2.25p$, as color maps on spherical shells truncated by the sampled vertical range, whereas Fig.~\ref{fig2}(h) presents the corresponding horizontal sections of the potential at different vertical separations $\Delta z$.
-The twist observed in Figs.~\ref{fig2}(g,h) clearly shows that the interactions are not only anisotropic but also chiral.
-Although the trained CG model showed a slightly higher RMSE of $6.4k_BT$, this is small compared to the total interaction range ($\sim 3000k_BT$).
-MC simulations using the CG model confirm the stability of the stretched kagome crystal with staggered $z$-positions (top panel, Fig.~\ref{fig2}(i)), as observed experimentally~\cite{Tai2019, voltdiff}, when initialized in this configuration.
-The opposite-handed configuration, with the $z$-positions swapped, is higher in energy by about $330k_BT$ and unstable.
-Self-assembly from a dilute gas, however, produces rhombic crystals, with the heliknotons either near the horizontal mid-plane or adopting staggered z-positions (bottom panel, Fig.~\ref{fig2}(i)), the latter being lowest in energy.
-Interestingly, inspection reveals that the model contains the $S$-function (dot-product) pairs $(\boldsymbol{X}_{I}\cdot\hat{\boldsymbol{r}}_{IJ})(\boldsymbol{X}_{J}\cdot\hat{\boldsymbol{r}}_{IJ})$ and $(\boldsymbol{Y}_{I}\cdot\hat{\boldsymbol{r}}_{IJ})(\boldsymbol{Y}_{J}\cdot\hat{\boldsymbol{r}}_{IJ})$, which, although achiral by themselves, inherit chirality due to the coupling of $\boldsymbol{X}_{I,J}$ and $\boldsymbol{Y}_{I,J}$ with the helical background (Fig.~\ref{fig2}(j)), via a sinusoidal (odd) contribution in the vertical separation of heliknotons; see End Matter.
+{{We next consider the experimentally realized case in which heliknotons} form a stretched kagome lattice with staggered $z$-positions (LC-1, $d=3p$, $U=1.7$V)~\cite{Tai2019}.
+In our simulations, this configuration is obtained at $U=2.08$V.} In this setting, it is also necessary to sample the energy of a single heliknoton as a function of its $z$-position, since individual heliknotons interact with the LC cell surfaces.
+The $z$-potential shown in Fig.~\ref{fig4}(a) exhibits a wide minimum around the vertical midsection ($1.5p$) of the cell.
+Fig.~\ref{fig4}(b) shows the three-dimensional heliknoton pair potential for separation distances $1.75p$ and $2.25p$, as color maps on spherical shells truncated by the sampled vertical range, whereas Fig.~\ref{fig4}(c) presents the corresponding horizontal sections of the potential at different vertical separations $\Delta z$.
+The twist observed in Figs.~\ref{fig4}(b,c) clearly shows that the interactions are not only anisotropic but also chiral.

+MC simulations using the CG model confirm the stability of the stretched kagome crystal with staggered $z$-positions (top panel, Fig.~\ref{fig4}(d)), as observed experimentally~\cite{Tai2019}, when initialized in this configuration.
+The opposite-handed configuration, with the $z$-positions swapped, is higher in energy by about $330k_{\mathrm{B}}T$ and unstable.
+Self-assembly from a dilute gas, however, produces rhombic crystals, with the heliknotons either near the horizontal mid-plane or adopting staggered z-positions (bottom panel, Fig.~\ref{fig4}(d)), the latter being lowest in energy. {The discrepancy with experiments likely arises from simplifications in the FG simulations, as already discussed in the context of Fig.~\ref{fig3}.
+The ML-derived potential reproduces the pair-interaction landscape sampled using the FG simulations with an error of only $\sim 0.2\%$.}